utterlunacy/ctf/README.md

-# structure
-each folder is for one challenge and one challenge only. a folder consists of the challenge, hints, and solution

 # hints and solutions
 hints are named in order based on how much they reveal. the solution contains instructions on how to solve